 Summary

 Exercise such as jogging is very beneficial to your health, and it has more benefits than you might realize.
-By jogging, you’ll not only have a better cardiovascular system, but you’ll have better memory, a longer life, and you’re just going to feel better about yourself overall.
+By jogging, you’ll not only have a better cardiovascular system, but you’ll have better memory and longer life, and you’re just going to feel better about yourself overall.